oluwagbemi/JASPEX-ModelEnhanced-Computational-Model-Project-2018-2022/README.md

 This repository also contains codes used for processing the data and formatting the data into an appropriate and suitable format for the JASPEX model to effectively absorb and process.

-If you obtain or plan to obtain any of our data or codes from this GitHub repository, then let your citation be as follows: "Oluwagbemi O.O et al., JASPEX: Java-Extended and Parameter-Enhanced Anopheles Spatially Explicit Multi-Regional Model on Mosquitoes for Malaria Control."
+If you obtain or plan to obtain any of our data or codes from this GitHub repository, then let your citation be as follows: "Oluwagbemi O.O et al., JASPEX: Java-Extended and Parameter-Enhanced Anopheles Spatially Explicit Multi-Regional Model on Anopheles Mosquitoes for Malaria Control."

 Contact Dr. Olugbenga Oluwagbemi via this email: olugbenga.oluwagbemi@fulbrightmail.org for the complete citation information.